 What is Social Isolation?

 Social isolation occurs when a person actively removes themselves from social interactions.
 For people suffering from social isolation, their primary goal is to spend time alone.
 Mostly they prefer to spend time away from people.
 When a person is physically isolated, they may live in a remote area or work in a job where they are alone for much of their day.

-Becoming socially isolated is a choice that a person makes when they no longer want to spend time with other people.
-It’s important to note the differences between spending time alone versus being socially isolated.
+Becoming socially isolated is a choice a person makes when they no longer want to spend time with others.
+It’s important to note the differences between spending time alone and being socially isolated.
 We all need time to think, read, relax, or unwind in solitude.
-Time alone can help a person slow down from the fast pace of life, and can be revitalizing and recharging.
-Many people enjoy their own company and are comfortable both in being alone and in social settings.
+Time alone can help a person slow down from the fast pace of life and can be revitalizing and recharge.
+Many enjoy their own company and are comfortable alone and in social settings.
 For people with social isolation issues, however, there is a different reason why they need to be alone.

 Types of Social Isolation

-There are two types of social isolation, and they are both characterized by a person’s chosen desire to be alone.
+There are two types of social isolation, both characterized by a person’s desire to be alone.

+Social isolation is not a condition on its own; however, it may be a symptom of a more significant problem like a mental illness.
 With social isolation, a person loses pleasure in going out, and what they once enjoyed turns to stress, worry, fear, and anxiety.
 Social interaction becomes something dreaded instead of what they look forward to.
-Social isolation is not a condition on its own; however, it may be a symptom of a larger problem like a mental illness.
-Social isolation can have a negative effect on your personal relationships and may drive friends and family away, the more you refuse to join them in social settings.
+Social isolation can hurt your relationships and may drive friends and family away the more you refuse to join them in social settings.